 Your HRV is personal

-Everyone’s HRV is different and depends on various factors, including age, gender, hormone levels, sleep quality, physical fitness, diet and nutrition, lifestyle choices (such as caffeine, alcohol, and drug use), and genetics.
+Everyone’s HRV depends on various factors, including age, gender, hormone levels, sleep quality, physical fitness, diet and nutrition, lifestyle choices (such as caffeine, alcohol, and drug use), and genetics.

-So, don’t compare your HRV to others’ HRV!
+So, don’t compare your HRV to anyone else’s HRV!

 A normal HRV can fall anywhere from below 20 to over 200 milliseconds between beats.
 Because there is no standard HRV, you need to look and compare your HRV to yourself and not others.

-That’s why knowing your baseline HRV is so important and then looking at the variations (higher or lower) based on that baseline.
+That’s why knowing your baseline HRV is essential and then looking at the variations (higher or lower) based on that baseline.
 In general:

 • A higher HRV (relative to your baseline) is associated with greater parasympathetic responses (rest-and-digest.)
 A higher HRV points to greater cardiovascular fitness, better resilience to stress, quicker recovery, and more restful sleep.